-From WBro Alistair (Todd), PM, Lodge Argyll, UGLS (and now Lodge Devotion 723 Melbourne)
+From WBro Alistair (Todd), PM, Lodge Argyll, GLS (and now a member of Lodge Devotion 723 Melbourne)

 To my mind the essence and impact of the ritual is the largest influence that can make a Mason a better Mason and keep a Mason well founded.

 However the critical factor of Masonic ritual I believe, is to fundamentally understand its meaning, and that level of understanding discerns a good ritualist from a truly inspired proponent of the Art.